Vicente Carlos Kiaziku: Background and education

 He was born on 28 August 1957 at Kimacaka-Bamba, in the Roman Catholic Diocese of Uíje, in Uíge Province in Angola.
 He attended elementary and secondary schools in his home country.
 He studied philosophy at a seminary in Angola.
 He studied theology at the School of Theology of the Capuchin Friars in Venice, Italy.
 He joined the Order of Friars Minor Capuchin while there.
 He holds a Licentiate in Education Science, awarded by the Salesian Pontifical University in Rome.

 Priest

 He became a member of the Order of Friars Minor Capuchin on 22 September 1974.
 On 28 September 1975, he made his preliminary vows as a member of the same religious Order.
 He took his perpetual vows on 10 June 1984.
 He was ordained a priest on 2 June 1985.
 He served as a priest until 5 January 2009.

-As a priest, he served in various roles and location, including:
+As a priest, he served in various roles and locations, including: